 Effective Fall 2011, UHD began utilizing shorter sessions, termed “Part-of Term” (PoT) within full terms.
-For more information about these offerings, please review the posted academic calendars on the UHD website (uhd.edu).
+For more information about these offerings, please review the posted academic calendars on the UHD website (www.uhd.edu).

 Schedule changes are made online, and may require approval by an academic advisor.
-Registration instructions for Schedule Changes are found in on the UHD Registrar’s Office website and the dates for Schedule Changes are found in the online Academic Calendar.
+Registration instructions for Schedule Changes are found on the Registrar’s website and the dates for Schedule Changes are found in the online Academic Calendar.

 Discontinued (Cancelled) Classes

 The university reserves the right to discontinue classes or otherwise alter the class schedule.
 Whenever possible, enrollment in an alternate course is completed through an administrative change form initiated by the department responsible for discontinuing the class.

 Students admitted to a graduate program are classified as graduate students.
 Post-baccalaureate students enrolled in graduate courses are governed by undergraduate policies.

 Students are expected to attend all class sessions.
 The responsibility for dropping a course lies with the student.
 Departments and faculty members may have additional attendance policies for their courses and may drop students for non-attendance using the ePAR.

 The University of Houston-Downtown respects the religious observances of students even though they may conflict with university class meetings, assignments, or examinations as per the Texas Higher Education Coordinating Board Texas Administrative Code §4.4 Student Absences on Religious Holy Days.